Office: 188 Brown Building

 Cheatham, H. E., & Seem, S. R. (1990).
 Occupational equity: A black and white portrait of women in the United States military.
 The Review of Black Political Economy, 19, 66-78.

-Currently, Dr. Seem is a member of the ACA 2020 Committee and an editorial board member of the Journal for Specialists in Group Work and the Journal of Counselor Preparation and Supervision.
+Currently, Dr. Seem is a an editorial board member of the Journal for Specialists in Group Work and is trained as a CACREP site team member .
 She was a board member of the Council for Accreditation for Counseling and Related Educational Programs (CACREP) and served as the board chair for three years.
 She was President of the New York Counseling Association, Secretary for the North Atlantic Region of Counselor Education and Supervision and president and past-president of New York Association for Counselor Education and Supervision.
 Additionally, she served as a Board Trustee for the Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling and as a member of the American Counseling Human Rights Committee.
 Dr. Seem belongs to the American Counseling Association, Association for Counselor Education and Supervision, Association for Specialists in Group Work, and the Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling.